Rape statistics: Italy

 During the first half of the 20th century, in some areas of Italy, rape victims were often expected and forced to marry their rapist.
 In 1965, a 17-year-old girl from Sicily, created a sensation when – fully supported by her poor family and the local police – she refused to marry the man who kidnapped and raped her.
-In refusing this "rehabilitating marriage" to the perpetrator, she went against the traditional social norms of the time which dictated such a solution and the rapist was sentenced to ten years in prison followed by two years of internal exile in another region.
+In refusing this "rehabilitating marriage" to the perpetrator, she went against the traditional social norms of the time, which dictated a supposed solution, and the rapist was sentenced to ten years in prison followed by two years of internal exile in another region.
 His seven accomplices were sentenced to five years.
 The Criminal Code of Italy also supported this practice, by exonerating the rapist who married the victim.
 The article of law whereby a rapist could extinguish his crime by marrying his victim was abolished in 1981.
 The Franca Viola incident was made into a movie called La moglie più bella.

 In 1999, in an infamous case that gained international attention, the Court of Cassation of Italy ordered a new Appeal trial for a man a lower Court had found guilty of the rape of a woman who was wearing tight jeans.
 The Court did not claim that it is impossible to forcibly remove tight jeans "without the collaboration of the person wearing them" if she resists, but it claimed that such impossibility was plausible only in the given case and that, combined with other more significant evidence come up during the trial, it had led "in abundantiam" to ruling in favour of a new trial.
 The court did not equated the removal of the jeans with consent to sexual penetration as stated by Italian and Anglo-Saxon press.
 Following this ruling, there was outrage, both in Italy and abroad.
 In Italy, female politicians wore jeans to parliament in protest.
-In 2008 the Court of Cassation did not overturn this infamous ruling: it confirmed the guilty verdict of a lower Court in a case where the victim had removed her own jeans under duress.
+In 2008, the Court of Cassation did not overturn this infamous ruling: it confirmed the guilty verdict of a lower Court in a case where the victim had removed her own jeans under duress.